Thanksgiving Turkey Meatballs

 Jump to Recipe

-You're been patiently waiting - prepare yourselves for the Thanksgiving Turkey Meatballs of your dreams (and don't forget the Mascarpone mashed potatoes and cranberry sauce as well!
+You're been patiently waiting - prepare yourselves for the Thanksgiving Turkey Meatballs of your dreams (and don't forget the Mascarpone mashed potatoes and cranberry sauce as well)!

 The base of the recipe is a mixture of ground turkey (you must use dark meat), some ground pork to give it some fat and extra flavor (yes you COULD omit if you wanted to or don't eat pork but it really adds some oomph) and tons of aromatics.
 Its the same flavorings you would use for a roasted turkey!
 You'll need a mirepoix of shallots, carrots and celery and tons of fresh herbs.
 You'll be adding some heavy cream, panko bread crumbs and lemon to the meat mixture to give it some crunch and moisture.
 Then the mixture gets scooped into balls and chilled for a few minutes to keep them in their perfect ball shape.

 Next comes the frying.
 The recipe below if basically a quick deep fry that is then followed by a braise.
 If you want to skip the fry, you're welcome to do this more of a pan fry in just a small amount of oil.
 If that's your move, you'll just want to sear the meatballs on each side until golden brown.
 If you're opting for the true fry method, it'll speed up the braising time as it will cook through more than a pan fry.
+All that's left is to cover the meatballs in stock, braise for 30 minutes until the meatballs are full cooked and then make a quick gravy.
+The result is true perfection.

 Ok friends - go forth and make these Thanksgiving Turkey Meatballs!!
 Send me all the photos on instagram - you'll be HOOKED!
 And here's the rest of my Thanksgiving menu if you need any extra inspiration!